Ashutosh-cpu-glitch/hybrid-plasticity-snn/REPORT.md

 **On the Task 5 discrepancy (0% combined vs. 49.1% slow-only):** this explains why the accuracy of the individual pathways cannot be used to predict the accuracy of the combined model.
 The final prediction is computed from the combined output logits of both pathways rather than the prediction of either pathway alone.
 One possible explanation is that replay biases the fast pathway toward classes from earlier tasks.
 This may influence the final prediction when the logits from both pathways are combined.
 We did not directly analyze the logit distributions to verify this explanation.
 This remains a hypothesis and is left for future investigation.
 Addressing the scale mismatch between the two pathways is also left as future work and is discussed as a limitation.

-This confirms the mechanism directly: the slow (backprop) pathway forgets completely, exactly like the baseline.
-The fast (plasticity + replay) pathway is what carries forward memory of Task 1 — it retains 96.4% accuracy on Task 1 even after training on 4 subsequent tasks.
+These diagnostic results support the proposed mechanism.
+In this illustrative run, the slow (backprop) pathway forgets completely, exactly like the baseline.
+The fast (plasticity + replay) pathway carries forward memory of Task 1 by retaining 96.4% accuracy on Task 1 even after training on four subsequent tasks.

 ## 6. Observed Anomaly — Recency Bias